TaSeeMba/telematics-heatmap/ReadMe.md

 # Getting Started

 Get a Google Maps API key.
-Instructions are here: `https://developers.google.com/maps/documentation/javascript/get-api-key#restrict_key`
+Instructions are here: https://developers.google.com/maps/documentation/javascript/get-api-key .

+* Ensure that you are running in a Python 3 environment.

 # Running Application

 To build application : `docker build -t heatmapimage .`

-To run application: `docker run -d --name heatmaps -e MAPS_API_KEY=<MAPS_API_KEY_FROM_GOOGLE> -p 80:80 heatmapimage`
+To run application:

+`docker run -d --name heatmaps -e MAPS_API_KEY=<MAPS_API_KEY_FROM_GOOGLE> -p 80:80 heatmapimage`

 You should be able to check it in your Docker container's URL, for example: http://192.168.99.100 or http://127.0.0.1